asmahdi08/Vibranium-Madness-Fabric/README.md

 ### Getting Started
 1. **Find a Toolsmith Villager**: Trade emeralds for raw vibranium to get started
-2. **Smelt Raw Vibranium**: Process raw vibranium into vibranium ingots (smelting recipes to be added)
+2. **Process Raw Vibranium**: Craft raw vibranium into vibranium ingots with 4 Raw Vibranium and 3 Iron Ingots
 3. **Craft Tools**: Use vibranium ingots to create powerful tools
 4. **Build with Vibranium**: Create decorative and functional blocks with raw vibranium blocks